Watts-Lab/task-mapping/tasks/summaries/Estimating pages of a book-writeup.md

 Judgment

 ### UI-UX Allowed Processes
-The ability to submit answers and/or discuss via chat
+See multiple images of book edges, type/fill in the number of pages, discuss via chat

 ### Other Allowed Processes
 Variants of this task could have individuals submit separate guesses or have individuals come to a collective decision.